 - Divisional: each business unit will create its own CoE.
 This approach is easy to start with and has a minimum dependency on other business units.
 The downside: standards are fragmented and multiple software solutions could be used, resulting in a duplication of effort and headcount.
-This model will not scale well across an enterprise.
+This model will not scale well across an enterprise

 - Federated: here, the CoE will deliver a central automation platform, create standards and provide expert guidance and quality control.
 However, RPA delivery will be done by each business unit themselves, supported by the CoE if needed.
-Each business unit can deploy RPA independently.
+Each business unit can deploy RPA independently

-As for the governance around RPA, you would want to carefully consider the decision making rights for each organisational unit.
+As for the governance around RPA, you would want to carefully consider the decision-making rights for each organisational unit.
 Who is entitled to decide to apply RPA for a certain use case?
 Who needs to be consulted in that decision, to consider alternative approaches and assess risks and impact for each of them?
 Find a way to involve your IT team here.
-It could be that you decided to use RPA on a certain task, while at the same time the application is being migrated to a new version that doesn’t require anybody, bot nor human, to work on that task anymore.
+It could be that you decide to use RPA on a certain task, while at the same time the application is migrated to a new version that doesn’t require anybody, bot nor human, to work on that task anymore.

 In the federated organisation model, the decision-making rights of bots go-live can be challenging.
 Should the business unit decide to bring the bot live or should the CoE make that call?

 Finally, your newly developed pricing model will require to have some upfront funding before RPA benefits can be realised.
 Especially in a centralised model, where the RPA costs do not land at the same place as the benefits, rules on such decisions and allocation of funding will have to be in place.
-Examples of such rules vary between having an ROI of less than 12 months for each RPA use case or allowing business units to use the benefits of one use case to fund the second one.
+Examples of such rules vary between having an ROI of fewer than 12 months for each RPA use case or allowing business units to use the benefits of one use case to fund the second one.